kazurayam/Katalon-IDEA-Combination/docs/index.md

 ## Conclusion

 I made a Gradle Multiproject with 2 subprojects: `katalon` and `lib`.
-I could develop a set of custom classes that extends my Katalon project’s capability in the `lib` subproject.
+In the `lib` subproject, I could develop a set of custom classes that extends my Katalon project’s capability.
 I used IntelliJ IDEA with JUnit5 and Gradle.
 I could import the custom classes into the `katalon` subproject.
 Katalon studio could utilize the custom classes without any problem.

 I believe that I could seamlessly combine Katalon Studio and IntelliJ IDEA.
+It is a lot of fun.